stealthg0dd/Neu12/replit.md

 - ✅ **READY**: Production build process verified (React frontend + ESBuild backend bundling)
 - ✅ **FUNCTIONAL**: Frontend builds to 938KB optimized bundle, backend bundles to 73.6KB JavaScript
 - ✅ **CONFIGURED**: Updated render.yaml and Dockerfile with proper build commands
+- ✅ **TAILWIND**: Fixed CSS configuration and removed problematic classes
+- ✅ **BUILD SCRIPTS**: Updated to use tsx watch for development and ESBuild for production
-- ⚠️ **NOTE**: Development environment has minor port configuration issues, but production deployment is fully functional
+- ⚠️ **NOTE**: Development environment has port configuration issues (5000 vs 80), but production deployment is fully functional and ready for Render

 # User Preferences